schirner/album_select/README.md

 - Updates at configurable intervals
 - Provides album metadata including year, month, name, and URI
 - Works with albums that follow the naming pattern: `YYYY-MM-AlbumName` or `YYYY_MM_AlbumName`
+- Includes a service to manually select a new album on demand

 ## Installation